autumn-info-442a/Team-Doctors/architecture.md

 - The **SurveyController** can ask the **SurveyQuestionModel** for a specific survey question response
 - The **SurveyController** can ask the **SurveyQuestionModel** for all survey question responses
 - The **SurveyQuestionModel** stores the survey questions (across all instances of the survey) and locally stores each user’s responses

+Below is the data model for a suvery question stored in the application's state.
+The state will store multiple survey questions.
 ```
 SurveyQuestionModel = {
 	question: string;